 Fit Small Business Case Study

-We used an internal case study to evaluate GnuCash’s features across 15 key areas that are essential for small business accounting software.
-Here are the results of our study:
+I used our internal case study to evaluate GnuCash’s features across several key areas essential for small business accounting software.
+Here are the results of my evaluation.

 Touch the graph above to interact Click on the graphs above to interact